 | ^^^^^^

-Because T can be any type, T could itself be a reference or a type that holds one or more references, each of which could have their own lifetimes.
+Because T can be any type, T could be a reference or a type that holds one or more references, each of which could have their own lifetimes.
 Rust can’t be sure T will live as long as 'a.

-Fortunately, that error gave us helpful advice on how to specify the lifetime bound in this case:
+Fortunately, the error provides helpful advice on how to specify the lifetime bound in this case:

 consider adding an explicit lifetime bound `T: 'a` so that the reference type